 Simulation description

-To study the effects of individual variation in animal movement over final dispersal distances of foraged seeds, we developed a spatially-explicit individual-based model in a homogenous landscape consisting of a single source tree.
+To study the effects of individual variation in animal movement on final dispersal distances of foraged seeds, we developed a spatially-explicit individual-based model in a homogenous landscape consisting of a single source tree.
 We incorporated animal movement focusing on two characteristics, a movement distance (MD) sampled from a probability density distribution, and a movement angle (MA).
 In addition to this, we included gut retention time (GRT), the time that ingested seeds stay inside the frugivore until they are dropped.
 The animal was allowed to move freely within the landscape, and GRT determined when the animal would drop a seed.
 Once a seed was dropped, its location was recorded and seed dispersal distance was estimated as the distance from the origin to the seed’s location.
-The average seed dispersal distance for each simulation run was also estimated and used to for seed dispersion, calculated as the mean distance of each seed to the average location of all seeds in the run (Jones et al. 2017).
-For each simulation run, the simulation started at the source tree, an animal received a specific number of seeds and each seed was assigned a specific GRT sampled from a gamma distribution (Morales and Carlo 2006).
+The average seed dispersal distance for each simulation run was also estimated and used to describe seed dispersion, calculated as the mean distance of each seed to the average location of all seeds in the run (Jones et al. 2017).
+For each simulation run, the simulation started at the source tree, an animal foraged a specific number of seeds and each seed was assigned a specific GRT sampled from a gamma distribution (Morales and Carlo 2006).
 The simulation was based on one minute time steps, where at each time step a movement distance (MD) and movement angle (MA) would determine the path for the animal to follow.
 For each seed, the location where it would get dropped was based on the animal’s location at the time it reached the GRT for each of the seeds.
 The total simulation time for each run was determined by the largest GRT sampled for that specific simulation run.
 Each simulation run focused on one individual animal dispersing seeds from one focus tree.
 Once all seeds in that run were dropped by the animal, the simulation run ended.

 Study design